nyin01/bethedging_stochastic/README.md

 Simulation code:
 * [bhpfix_sim.jl](https://github.com/mweissman97/bethedging_stochastic/blob/2427366dea02216dcdd6033350f6a0abaec06516/julia_sims/bhpfix_sim.jl) constructs a normalized probability of fixation curve as a function of population size.
   * The code takes in 4 arguments: 1) environmental stochasticity type (on 1, or off 0); 2) phenotypic stochasticity type (on 1, or off 0); 3) pSpec of the invading bet hedger; and 4) Delta GMF.
-  * Used to construct Fig. 2, Fig. 3A
+  * Used to construct Fig. 2
-* [paramspace.jl](https://github.com/mweissman97/bethedging_stochastic/blob/2427366dea02216dcdd6033350f6a0abaec06516/julia_sims/paramspace.jl) extends the previous NPfix simulation across parameter space, for all values of pSpec and Delta GMF.
-The sign of selection for the NPFix curve at every point in parameter space is automatically classified as deleterious, neutral, sign inversion, beneficial, or unknown.
+* [paramspace.jl](https://github.com/mweissman97/bethedging_stochastic/blob/2427366dea02216dcdd6033350f6a0abaec06516/julia_sims/paramspace.jl) extends the previous NPfix simulation on the "high risk / low risk" bet hedging strategy across parameter space, for all values of pSpec and Delta GMF.
+The sign of selection for the NPFix curve at every point in parameter space is classified as deleterious, neutral, sign inversion, beneficial, or unknown.
-  * Used to construct Fig. 4, Supplemental Fig. 2
+  * Used to construct Fig. 3A, 3B, S2, and S3.
+* [hihi_paramspace.jl]() applies the previously developed parameter space survey to a "high risk / high risk" model of bet hedging.
+* [papaver_npfix.jl]() and [salmonella_npfix.jl]() adapt the NPfix simulations to the *Papaver dubium* and *Salmonella typhimurium* examples respectively.
+  * Parameters for *Papaver dubium* germination phenology estimated from [Arthur 1973](https://www.nature.com/articles/hdy197321)
+  * Parameters for *Salmonella typhimurium* antibiotic persistence estimated from [Arnoldini 2014](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001928)

 ### MATLAB Markov Numerics <a name="MATLAB-sims"></a>